fsr-de/docs/electoral_code.md

 ## § 11 Announcement of Election Result

 (1) The election committee shall announce the results of the election to the student body via email, at the latest on the first day of classes after acceptance.
-The election committee will also notify all elected members.

 (2) The election committee shall invite those elected into the Student Representative Group to a constituent meeting one week, at the latest, after the results of the election have been made public.

 ## § 12 Appeals Period

 (1) The election can be appealed within one week after the publication of the results.
 An appeal stating the reason(s) for the appeal must be made to the election committee.
-Only the reasons listed in § 20 (2) of the Framework Regulations for Elections of the Student Body of the University of Potsdam, dated May 8, 2012 will be considered.
+Only the reasons listed in § 21 (2) of the Framework Regulations for Elections of the Student Body of the University of Potsdam, dated February 6, 2018 will be considered.

 (2) The admissibility and consequences of the appeal is decided by the election committee.